com-480-data-visualization/com-480-project-DonPollo/README.md

 Lastly, our third visualization showcases the teams with the highest attendance rates, offering a glimpse into the clubs that attract the largest crowds and underlining their popularity and support among fans.
 <img src="https://github.com/com-480-data-visualization/com-480-project-DonPollo/assets/58795392/8863ddeb-16da-4c40-b927-412e6023845e" alt="Alt Text" width="500"/>

 Together, these visualizations offer a comprehensive perspective on team performance and fan engagement, enriching our understanding of the dynamic world of sports.
+You can explore how we plotted this data in our project's repository.

 ### Related work